COVESA/vsomeip/documentation/vsomeipConfiguration.md

 - **security** (optional) - If specified the credential passing mechanism is activated.
 However no credential or security checks are done as long as `check_credentials` isn't set to `true`, but the routing manager client ID must be configured if security tag is specified and shall not be set to 0x6300.
 If `check_credentials` is set to `true`, the routing managers UID and GID needs to be specified using `routing-credentials` tag.
 - **NOTE**: As long as no `security` node exists, the security implementation is switched off.
 This also means, no external security library will be loaded and used.
     - **check_credentials** (optional) - Specifies whether security checks are active or not.
-This includes credentials checks on connect as well as all policies checks configured in follow. (valid values: `true`, `false`), (default is `false`). **NOTE**: vsomeip's security implementation can be put in a so called `Audit Mode` where all security violations will be logged but allowed.
+This includes credentials checks on connect as well as all policies checks configured in follow, valid values are `true` or `false`.
+The default value is `false`. **NOTE**: vsomeip's security implementation can be put in a so called `Audit Mode` where all security violations will be logged but allowed.
 This mode can be used to build a security configuration.
 To activate the `Audit Mode` the 'security' object has to be included in the json file but the `check_credentials` switch has to be set to `false`.
     - **allow_remote_clients** (optional) - Specifies whether incoming remote requests / subscriptions are allowed to be sent to a local proxy / client.
-If not specified, all remote requests / subscriptions are allowed to be received by default. (valid values are `true` and `false`)
+If not specified, all remote requests / subscriptions are allowed to be received by default.
+Valid values are `true` and `false`.
+The default value is `true`.
     - **policies** (array) - Specifies the security policies.
 Each policy at least needs to specify `allow` or `deny`.
         - **credentials** - Specifies the credentials for which a security policy will be applied.
 If `check_credentials` is set to `true` the credentials of a local application needs to be specified correctly to ensure local socket authentication can succeed.
             - **uid** - Specifies the LINUX User ID of the client application as decimal number.
 As a wildcard "any" can be used.